HCBravoLab/MicrobiomeSC/README.md

 The paper for this project is available at http://biorxiv.org/content/early/2015/09/02/025999.

-This code computes Presence/Absence, Differential Abundance, and Alpha Diversity testing over OTU data in a using garbled circuits.
+This code computes Presence/Absence, Differential Abundance, and Alpha Diversity testing over OTU data using garbled circuits.

 Dependencies: FlexSC (https://github.com/wangxiao1254/FlexSC) included as jar in lib/; Java 8 (jdk-1.8, jre-1.8)